sperry304/sfpa_ratings/07_fargo_analysis.md

 A common place to start when trying to estimate parameters like these is maximum likelihood estimation.
-The general setup is that each game’s outcome has some probability of occurring, modeled as
+The general setup is that each game’s outcome has some probability of occurring, modeled as π
 \(\pi_i(\pi_i + \pi_j)^{-1}\).
 If we assume that the data points are independent and identically distributed, the likelihood of all observed games is simply the probability of all the games multiplied together.